• Skip to primary navigation

 Absolutely.
 You can make this spiced cranberry sauce recipe up to one week ahead.

-Simply make it, cool it to room temperature, cover and refrigerate.
+Once it's made, cool it to room temperature, cover and refrigerate.
 (Bring it back to room temperature before serving.)

 • And you can also make my Cranberry Sauce Muffins or Balsamic Cranberry Vinaigrette.